Microsoft-Web/DEMO-GeekQuiz-Build-and-deploy-ASP/Demo.md

 By completing this demo you should have:

-* Demonstrated the code in the existing HomeController / View.
-* Explained routing (talking point).
+* Created a new MVC application using the new One ASP.NET template
+* Leared how MVC routing, views and controllers work
-* Created GeekQuiz model objects (TriviaQuestion and TriviaOption).
+* Created GeekQuiz object model (TriviaQuestion and TriviaOption)
-* Created TriviaController using Scaffolding.
-* Demonstrated site running locally.
-* Deployed to Windows Azure Web Sites.
+* Scaffolded the views and controllers for your model
+* Created a new web site in Windows Azure and Deployed to it from within Visual Studio

 ---